-When he Constitution and the Bill of Rights were written we did not have a standing army.
+When the Constitution and the Bill of Rights were written we did not have a standing army.
 Enter the Second Amendment: "A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed."
 National security is the import of the Second Amendment.
 We needed a militia, or a military raised from our citizenry, in order to defend ourselves against foreign invaders.
 Now that we have a standing army, we no longer need a citizen militia, and therefore this facet of the Second Amendment is also outdated.

 Implied in the Second Amendment's explicit meaning, the right to defend country and countrymen, is the right to defend oneself and one's property.
-This aspect of the second Amendment is not outdated.
-The government has to guarantee individual's access to weapons that fulfill this right.
+This aspect of the Second Amendment is not outdated.
+The government has to guarantee an individual's access to weapons that fulfill this right.
 However, that guarantee is not contingent upon access to assault weapons.

-The AR-15 is not.
 The AR-15 was not designed for self-defense.
-Of course it can be used to defend, but so can a shovel or an RPG, though neither are ideal, and nor is an AR-15.
-When defending oneself against a home invader or a carjacker, for example, the AR-15 is far less effective and therefore not commonly employed.
+Of course, it can be used to defend, but so can a shovel or an RPG, though neither are ideal.
+Likewise, when defending oneself against a home invader or a carjacker, for example, the AR-15 is far less effective and therefore not commonly employed.
 For this reason, access to the AR-15 is not required for the government to guarantee its citizens Second Amendment rights.
 Handguns and shotguns monopolize self-defense because they are more effective instruments of self-defense.

 An assault weapons ban would, in my opinion, help to deter certain types of mass shootings, but would do little to curb gun violence in general.
-AR-15's are the weapon of choice in large scale mass shooting that occur in highly populated arenas like schools and movie theaters, but in run of the mill mass shootings (4+ victims) handguns out pace rifles two to one, and in standard gun deaths, it is not even close.
+AR-15's are the weapon of choice in large-scale mass shooting that occur in highly populated areas like schools and movie theaters, but in run of the mill mass shootings (4+ victims) handguns out pace rifles two to one, and in standard gun deaths, it is not even close.
 And since handguns are a common and effective means of self-defense, they are protected by the Second Amendment (D.C. vs Heller) Therefore, the conversation regarding gun violence must include an assault weapons ban, but it cannot stop there.

 I think the brightest glimmer of hope on the horizon is smart gun technology.
 If they are an effective means of self defense, but notably safer, the government may be able to ban all non-smart weapons and remain within the bounds of the Second Amendment.
 Smart weapons prevent accidental discharges and nullify unlawful transfers and theft, not to mention the conceivable advantages that are inevitable as the industry develops.

-In addition, taking steps to secure our schools would go a long way to preventing horrors like Sandy Hook and Parkland.
+Additionally, taking steps to secure our schools would go a long way to preventing horrors like Sandy Hook and Parkland.
 Schools are soft targets that enable sociopaths to inflict the greatest amount of harm on society with the least amount of resistance.
 Make it more difficult for these people to get on campuses by installing card-key activated turnstiles, and designing single points of campus entry manned by guards, much like in gated communities and large factories.
 It is also hard to argue against the presence of armed police officers on campuses at all times, with their cars parked out front as a physical deterrent.

 We live in a country of laws and the Second Amendment is one of those laws.
 We cannot argue for repealing the Second Amendment.
 This is a straw man that plays right into the NRA's strategy.
 Banning assault weapons, high capacity magazines, and expanding background checks, as well as taking action to secure schools at state and local levels are all practical and effective steps to ending this epidemic.